Equations in virtually abelian groups: languages and growth: Introduction

+Many of the papers that show that solution languages to systems of equations are EDT0L also consider the space complexity of the algorithms which constructs the EDT0L systems.
+We also show that both the multivariable finite-state automata and the EDT0L systems that accept these solution languages can be constructed in non-deterministic quadratic space (see Proposition \ref{prop:quadspace}).

 It is a standard fact that every regular language has rational growth series.
 That is, the generating function which counts the number of words in the language with increasing length lies in the ring of rational functions $\Q(z)$.
 A result of Chomsky and Sch\"utzenberger \cite{CS} asserts that the growth series of every unambiguous context-free language is algebraic over $\Q(z)$.
 In contrast, there is no reason to expect that those EDT0L languages which do not fall under these two cases have well-behaved growth series.
-Indeed, Corollary 8 of \cite{appl_L_systems_GT} implies that there are EDT0L languages with transcendental growth series.
-In general, the language obtained in Theorem \ref{theorem:VAtwist} is neither regular nor context-free.
+Indeed, Corollary 8 of \cite{appl_L_systems_GT} implies that there are EDT0L languages with transcendental (i.e. non-algebraic) growth series.
+A priori, the language obtained in Corollary \ref{VA_EDT0L_cor} is neither regular nor context-free.
 Nevertheless, we prove that its growth series is rational.

-\begin{prop_no_number}[\ref{prop:EDT0Lrational}] For any virtually abelian group, the EDT0L equation problem obtained above has rational growth series. \end{prop_no_number}
+\begin{prop_no_number}[\ref{prop:EDT0Lrational}] The solution language to any system of equations in a virtually abelian group has rational growth series. \end{prop_no_number}

+Algebraic sets in groups can be seen as an analogue of the fundamental notion of algebraic varieties -- the zero-loci of systems of equations.
+Meuser \cite{Meuser}, and later Denef \cite{Denef}, proved the rationality of the Poincar\'e series of varieties over the $p$-adic integers, which can be thought of as a form of growth series.
+In Section \ref{sec:growth} we prove an analogous result for algebraic sets of virtually abelian groups, using a notion of growth appropriate to the setting of finitely generated groups, namely word growth.
+We will use the notion of a \emph{polyhedral set}, which has its roots in the model theory of Presburger (see Section \ref{sec:prelim} for definitions).

+Word growth in finitely generated groups is a much-studied topic.
+The growth function counts the number of group elements of length $n$, with respect to the metric arising from a choice of finite generating set.
+The asymptotics of this function are well understood, but many questions remain about the properties of the corresponding formal power series.
+For an introduction to the topic, the reader is directed to Mann's book \cite{Mann}.